-Of all Americans 33% believe they can make a difference by working to solve community problems.Margin of error = ±2.2%
+Of all Americans who completed the survey, 33% believe they can make a difference by working to solve community problems.Margin of error = ±2.2%

 Identity, discrimination, and civic engagement